minhtriet/frozenlake/README.md

 |---|---|---|------|
 |   |   | ← | (-1) |

-Intuitively, this world is so good no one wants to leave
+This world is so good no one wants to leave

 ## Appendix
 - _S_: States - Collection of a snapshot of the environment by an agent